HECM for Purchase

 - sale price; or

-The Principal Limit is then determined by multiplying the maximum claim amount by the principal limit factor (determined by HUD) corresponding to the age of the youngest borrower, the expected interest rate and the Initial MIP option chosen.
+The Principal Limit is then determined by multiplying the maximum claim amount by the principal limit factor (determined by HUD) corresponding to the age of the youngest borrower and the expected interest rate.

-Can prospective mortgagors apply credit card cash advances towards the required monetary investment or closing costs?
+Can Borrowers apply credit card cash advances towards the required monetary investment or closing costs?

 No. This would be a violation of 24 Code of Federal Regulations 206.32(a), which requires all outstanding obligations connected to the HECM transaction, purchase or otherwise, to be satisfied prior to or on the date of closing.